 4. Physically and mentally healthy, whilst acquiring five abilities (i.e. good writing, data collection, independent thinking and analysis, self-study and usage of foreign languages).

 1. The TOEFL iBT score of 70 points at least, or IELTS score at least 5.5, or the relevant certificates of English as the working and learning language for university study.

-3. Provide master diploma notarized copies and the score report’s transcripts or notarized copies of master courses.
+3. Provide undergraduate diploma notarized copies and the score report’s transcripts or notarized copies of undergraduate courses.
 When the diploma is neither Chinese nor English, you should provide notarized Chinese or English translated document.

 4. Provide research and study plan in China (1500 words at least), written in Chinese or English.
 The main research areas include but not limited to: anthropological theories and methodology; branches of anthropology; and anthropology and contemporary society (such as cultural industries; societal and cultural studies on Chinese ethnicities; religious and cultural studies; comparative studies on Chinese and Western cultures; Chinese border studies, and so on).

 5. Provide recommendation letters by two professionals with the title of professors or associate professors.